Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Severe or continued vomiting

-Signs of dehydration: decreased urination (diapers not as wet as usual); dry mouth; refuses to drink fluids; no tears when crying
+Signs of dehydration.
+These include decreased urination (diapers not as wet as usual in a baby or toddler), dry mouth, and no tears when crying.